kungfusheep/i/README.md

 i git push
 ```

-## log commits to other repositories to i.sh automatically
+## Log commits made in other repositories to i.sh

 A post-commit hook provided in `.githooks/post-commit` which will then automatically log commits using `i.sh`.